nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_help/troubleshooting.md

 It is possible you are trying to load a model from HuggingFace whose weights are not compatible with our [backend](https://github.com/nomic-ai/gpt4all/tree/main/gpt4all-bindings).

-Try downloading one of the officially supported models mentioned our [website](https://gpt4all.io/).
+Try downloading one of the officially supported models listed in on the main models page in the application.
 If the problem persists, please share your experience on our [Discord](https://discord.com/channels/1076964370942267462).

 ## Bad Responses